A77 Carlock Wall

 New Programme of Work announced

-NEW PROGRAMME OF CONSTRUCTION IN DEVELOPMENT FOR THE A77 CARLOCK WALL LANDSLIP PREVENTION SCHEME
+NEW PROGRAMME OF CONSTRUCTION IN CONSTRUCTION WORK TO RESUME ON A78 CARLOCK WALL LANDSLIP PREVENTION SCHEME FROM 15th NOVEMBER

 Our operatives will follow strict physical distancing and hygiene protocols throughout the programme, in line with the Scottish Government’s COVID-19 guidance.